wp-plugins/sexy-author-bio/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==

+= 1.3.1 12/24/2014 =
+* Added email icon and email field to user profiles.
+* Optimized all social icon images.

 = 1.3 12/9/2014 =
 * [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) Compatibility so long as the co-authors are standard WordPress Users (does not fully support Guest Authors)